XPRNetwork/proton-web-sdk/README.md

 ​
  - **customStyleOptions** – type Object – optional – object which can include all styles needed for the wallet selection modal window.
 The ```CustomStyleOptions``` interface located in the ```proton-web-sdk``` directory should be changed in order to customize it.
-(The definition of basic styling is listed below)
 ​
 #### Styling Options Definition of basic styling
 ​